An adhesive spray is a type of typical glue that comes in an aerosol canister and is sprayed onto surfaces to bond them together.

 3- Provides a Strong and Lasting Bond

+An adhesive spray can create a powerful, long-lasting bond between two surfaces when used correctly.
 This is especially beneficial when working with heavier materials, such as wood or metal, that need to be firmly attached.

-But mind it, as I said before, avoid using the sprayable adhesives for heavy-duty projects like the ones under force or shear stress.
+But mind it, as I said before, avoid using sprayable adhesives for heavy-duty projects like the ones under force or shear stress.

 4- Flexible and Can be Repositioned